Issued Sept. 9, 2021 by Marc Fisher, vice chancellor of administration. Last Updated Mar. 29, 2022

 UCPD should not be called to address a non-compliant patron unless the non-compliant person physically touches or physically pushes or threatens another person in order to gain entry.
 A non-compliant entrant is generally not a matter to be addressed by the police.
 Removal by the police is not an option for responding to the presence of a non-compliant person who enters (without use of force or threat of force) after being directed to leave.

 For events that already have on-site security personnel as a standard practice (e.g., athletic events), the event should follow its existing protocol for refusing entry to patrons who are not allowed (e.g., someone without a ticket).

 Acceptable Proof of Vaccination

-The forms of confirmation of vaccination status that can be accepted are those listed under item six in the City of Berkeley Order or; for faculty, staff and student participants only; a green Campus Access Badge via the UC Berkeley Mobile app.(Please note that the Campus Access Badge is not the same as the UHS testing badge.
+The forms of confirmation of vaccination status that can be accepted are those listed under item five in the City of Berkeley Order or; for faculty, staff and student participants only; a green Campus Access Badge via the UC Berkeley Mobile app.(Please note that the Campus Access Badge is not the same as the UHS testing badge.
 Only The Campus Access Badge should be used).